The Russian accusative case.

 |---|---|---|---|

 The pattern to remember: Masculine inanimate singular doesn't change.
-Masculine animate singular borrows from the genitive.
+Masculine animate singular adds -а/-я.
 Feminine singular always gets -у/-ю.
 Neuter singular never changes.
-In the plural, animate nouns of any gender borrow from the genitive plural; inanimate nouns borrow from the nominative plural.
+In the plural, living things of any gender take a special ending (студентов, сестёр); objects keep their plain plural form (столы, книги).

 Pronoun forms in the accusative

-Personal pronouns in the accusative are identical to their genitive forms.
+Personal pronouns have their own accusative forms, and there are only seven to learn.
 After prepositions, third-person pronouns gain a н- prefix.

 | Nominative | Accusative | After preposition | Example |